tomaszkacprzak/tomaszkacprzak.github.io/index.md

 This site is under construction.

-Welcome to Tomasz Kacprzak's homepage
+Welcome to Tomasz Kacprzak's homepage.
 I am a senior researcher at ETH Zurich, as well as having worked at the University College London and the University of Manchester.

+My focus is testing cosmological models using novel statistical and machine learning techniques.

 Links: